truher/radar/README.md

 # Radar

+Demo of Network Tables support for MessagePack: a dashboard for AprilTags.
-NT4 app that shows camera telemetry.
-Run it as a DS dashboard.
+You can run it as a DS dashboard.

 ## Gradle